Urinating and defecating outside of the

 I have found this Pet Co

-litter to be pretty darn low on dust and it clumps very well.
+litter to be fairly low in dust and it clumps very well.
 You

 need to purchase an original container of the product and then return